-Friend in French is “ami” (pronounced ah-mee).
-The feminine form is “amie”.
-Another French word for friend is “copain” (pronounced kɔpɛ̃).
-The feminine form is “copine” (pronounced (coh-peen).
-This post will examine ways and variations of how to say friend, “my friend”, ami vs. copain as well as some common expressions.
+Friend in French is “ami(e)” (pronounced ah-mee).
+Another French word for friend is “copain/copine”.
+This post will examine how to pronounce ami and copain, explore their subtle differences and present some common expressions.
+Keep reading!

 How to pronounce ami and copain

-Before we go any further let’s have a look at how to pronounce the two French words or friend.
+Before we go any further let’s have a look at how to pronounce the two French words for friend.
 The pronunciation of “ami” is ah-mee.
 The feminine form, “amie” has the exact same pronunciation.
-This page on Forvo offers several good audio samples of ami.

 1) “A friend” and “The friend”